nilearn/nilearn/CONTRIBUTING.rst

 Those are inspired from `scikit-learn
 <https://scikit-learn.org/stable/developers/contributing.html#contributing-code>`_
 and ensure Nilearn remains simple to understand, efficient and maintainable.
-For example code need to be tested and those tests need to run quickly in order not to burden the development process.
+For example, code needs to be tested and those tests need to run quickly in order not to burden the development process.
 To keep continuous integration efficient with our limited infrastructure, running all the examples must lead to downloading a limited amount of data (gigabytes) and execute in a reasonable amount of time (less than an hour).
 Those guidelines will hence be enforced during the reviewing process.
-Section `Setting up your environment`_ will help you to quickly get familiar with the tools we use for development and deployment.
+The section `Setting up your environment`_ will help you to quickly get familiar with the tools we use for development and deployment.

 +--------------------+-------------+----------------------------------------------------+